 WHY SHOULD I READ ALL OF THIS?

+You don't have to read ALL of this.
+You SHOULD read at least the blue text in any answers.
 (The black text provides more detailed information for those wishing same.)
 WHY?
 Because when it comes to rabies, ignorance can kill.
 Not just you or your pets, but innocent and healthy wildlife.
 Raccoons are the number one wild animal killed for rabies testing.
 Dogs and cats top the list of domestic animals killed for rabies testing.
 In both these and other animals, the vast majority are found NOT to have rabies.
 They must pay with their lives because people have possibly been exposed to rabies by them.
 If these same people had taken precautions against possible exposure to rabies, these animals would still be alive.
 Don't be responsible for the death of an innocent animal.
 Learn about rabies and learn how to protect yourself, your family, your pets and our wildlife.

 WHAT IS RABIES?

 Rabies is a virus germ with several kinds or strains that attacks the brain (and central nervous system) of warm-blooded animals (mammals).
 It uses foxes, skunks, bats and raccoons as carriers to spread the disease.
 It can spread to other wild or domestic animals, including cats and dogs, and to humans.
 The virus proves fatal to most infected animals and humans.
 It can kill a person who is not treated and has had contact with an animal that has rabies.
 The disease can cause confusion, breathing problems and fits (seizures).
 These signs may not show up for two to eight weeks or more.
 By then, there is no cure and the person will probably die.
+Rabies is described in medical writings dating from 300 BC, but how it was trasmitted was not known until 1804.
+In 1884 the French bacteriologist Louis Pasteur developed a vaccine to prevent rabies, and modifications of Pasteur's methods are still used today.
+In 1885, Pasteur created the first successful vaccine against rabies for a young boy who had been bitten 14 times by a rabid dog.
+Over a period of ten days, Pasteur injected stronger and stronger rabies virus into the boy, causing the boy to develop immunity in time to save his life.

 Rabies (Hydrophobia) is a serious zoonitic (can pass from animal to human) virus infection of the central nervous system and is found in the saliva and certain body materials (brain tissue or cerebral spinal fluid, for example) of rabid animals and humans.
 Animals that are commonly infected include dogs (especially wild dogs), bats, skunks, foxes, coyotes, and raccoons.
 Due to a lack of dog vaccination and control programs, dogs remain the major vector in Third World countries.
 Other common vectors are domestic cats, jackals, mongooses and, particularly in countries in western Asia, wolves.
 However, the range of infected animals in Third World countries is so wide (including livestock and rodents) that rabies should be suspect in any animal bite.
 Although some mammals are more susceptible to some strains of rabies, any animal can be infected by any strain of rabies.
 It is transmitted by the saliva of an infected animal that passes to humans (or other animals) through broken skin or a mucous membrane.
 The virus travels slowly from the bite area to the brain.
 Body parts involved include the central nervous system--including the brain, the coverings of the brain (meninges), and the spinal cord – and peripheral nerves as well as body parts bitten by the rabid animal.